Discover the world's coolest trains with Sam Sedgman, co-author of the Adventures on Trains book series

 Hal and his Uncle Nat take the night train to Berlin and go undercover, taking the Kratzenstein family's funeral train to the peak of the Brocken Mountain.
 Will the hidden secrets of the Kratzenstein's be revealed and the curse lifted before disaster strikes?

-To find out more about all of the books in the Adventures on Trains series, discover our guide to the books in order, here.
+To find out more about all of the books in the series, discover our guide to Adventures on Trains.